jadetrue/jadetrue-website/posts/job-searching.md

 - Creative, I enjoy coding and making things look appealing to users.
 I especially like hand-making cards for Birthdays / Christmas etc and appreciate the finer details. 🎨
 - I am a very career-driven individual, always looking for new challenges, and got into Frontend Development through self-learning. 💻

+If you'd like to know more, I am available for new opportunities immediately - please do check out the rest of my website and my experience & recommendations from amazing people on LinkedIn!

 [LinkedIn recommendations](https://www.linkedin.com/in/jadetrue/details/recommendations/?detailScreenTabIndex=0)